mongodb/terraform-provider-mongodbatlas/website/docs/index.html.markdown

       "private_key":"secret2"
      }
 ```
-2. Create an AWS IAM Role to attach to the AWS STS (Secrutiy Token Service) generated short lived API keys.
+2. Create an AWS IAM Role to attach to the AWS STS (Security Token Service) generated short lived API keys.
 This is required since STS generated API Keys by default have restricted permissions and need to have their permissions elevated in order to authenticate with Terraform.
 Take note of Role ARN and ensure IAM Role has permission for “sts:AssumeRole” .
 For example:
 ```
 {
     "Version": "2012-10-17",